 Labeling is essential in the identification of all chemical substances, both hazardous and non-hazardous.
 Effective labeling prevents confusion when distinguishing between containers with chemical substances.
-In the laboratory, there are two types of chemical labeling that are mandatory: labeling of incoming (commercial) containers of chemicals (whether purchased from manufacturer or received from another entity) and labeling of laboratory containers.
+In the laboratory, there are two types of chemical labeling that are mandatory: labeling of incoming containers of chemicals (whether purchased from a manufacturer or received from another entity/collaborator, which also includes chemicals produced for another user outside of the laboratory) and labeling of laboratory working containers.
 Laboratory containers include beakers, flasks, bottles, glass tubes, etc.

-All commercial containers of chemicals must meet the following requirements regarding labeling:
+All incoming containers of chemicals must meet the following labeling requirements:

-- Full chemical name and/or signal word, hazard statement, pictogram (immediate visual recognition), precautionary statements, and the manufacturer's contact information. - In English. - Be legible. - The label must never be removed, altered, or obscured in any way
+- Full chemical name and/or signal word, hazard statement, Globally Harmonized System (GHS) pictogram (immediate visual recognition), precautionary statements, and the manufacturer's contact information. - Written in English. - Be legible. - The label must never be removed, altered, or obscured in any way.

-All laboratory containers that contain chemicals must be legibly labeled in English, and meet the following requirements:
+All laboratory working containers that contain chemicals must be legibly labeled in English, and meet the following requirements:

-- The container must have the full chemical name, preferably the name from the stock bottle (abbreviations, chemical formulas, and chemical structure drawings are not sufficient) e.g. ethanol - If the chemical is hazardous, the label must include the hazard(s).
-If the container is small, the primary hazard should receive precedence, e.g. Flammable - If there is more than one chemical in the container, the label must include the chemical name of each chemical, and of each hazard, as applicable and feasible. - The label must only be removed when the container is empty.
+- The container must have the full chemical name, preferably the name from the stock bottle (abbreviations, chemical formulas, and chemical structure drawings are not sufficient) e.g., ethanol. - If the chemical is hazardous, the label must include the hazard(s).
+If the container is small, the primary hazard should receive precedence, e.g., Flammable. - If there is more than one chemical in the container, the label must include the chemical name of each chemical, and of each hazard, as applicable and feasible. - The label must only be removed when the container is empty.

 Note: There is only one exception to the labeling requirements.
-Labeling is not required for a laboratory container only if the total volume of material in the container will be used immediately in an experiment (during the work shift).
+Labeling is not required for a laboratory working container if the total volume of material in the container is used immediately in an experiment (during the work shift).

-3.4 Global Harmonization System (GHS) Pictograms
+3.4 Globally Harmonized System (GHS) Pictograms

-OSHA has aligned the Hazard Communication standard (HCS) with the Global Harmonization System (GHS), an international chemical classification system.
+OSHA has aligned the Hazard Communication standard (HCS) with the Globally

+Harmonized System (GHS), an international chemical classification system.
 The GHS is the system used for the classification of health, physical, and environmental hazards.
 GHS specifies the information that must be included on chemical labels and Safety Data Sheets (SDSs) to communicate hazard information.